Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Service level agreements.
 - [x] Inputs, outputs and triggers.
 - [ ] Opportunity, demand and value.
-- [ ] Service desk.
+- [ ] Service Desk.

 **[⬆ Back to Top](#table-of-contents)**

-### How are target resolution times used in the 'incident management' practice?
+### How are target resolution times used in the Incident Management practice?

 - [x] They are agreed, documented, and communicated to help set user expectations.
 - [ ] They are established, reviewed, and reported to ensure that customers are happy with the service.